 Along with his former business associate Rick Gates, Manafort was initially indicted in October 2017 on multiple counts that included: conspiracy against the U.S., conspiracy to launder money, false statements and failure to file reports of foreign bank and financial accounts.

-Nearly four months later, in February, the pair was hit with additional tax evasion and bank fraud charges.
+Nearly four months later, in February 2018, the pair were hit with additional tax evasion and bank fraud charges.
 These charges involved much of the same conduct Manafort and Gates were initially accused of, but the amount of money Manafort said to have laundered through offshore accounts increased to $30 million.